 Florida Online Course Provider

-The Florida Department of Education has named Edmentum an approved online course provider for the 2022-2023 school year across grades 9-12.
+The Florida Department of Education has named Edmentum an approved online course provider for the 2023-2024 school year through the 2025-26 school year across grades 9-12.
 This approval allows schools and districts to offer students listed ELA and Math courses from Edmentum; either through Courseware, our digital curriculum for grades 6-12, or Edmentum's virtual schools, EdOptions Academy and Apex Learning Virtual School, with Florida-certified teachers.
 All courses met an exhaustive review of alignment requirements, which confirmed courses meet all Florida content standards at a 100% level.

 View more information about Edmentum Online Course Approval from the Florida DOE.